 AAA Editor Notes

 Guided tours are available.
-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Recreational activities are permitted.
 Picnicking is permitted.
 Time: Allow 1 hour, 30 minutes minimum.